sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 ```

 ## 5. Nothing type
 `Nothing` is a subtype of every other type (*including `Null`*).
 It represents "*no value at all*".
 There are no values of type `Nothing`.
 It's used in Scala to signal abnormal termination.
-This is used frequently in methods that have an abnormal exit, like throwing an exception.
+This is frequently used in methods with an abnormal exit, like throwing an exception.

 We can define a function that throws an exception: